 What is workers’ compensation?

 Workers' compensation insurance provides financial protection for employees who are unable to work because they were injured on the job.
 If you qualify for workers' compensation, you will be eligible to have your medical expenses covered (including prescriptions and travel costs to get to your doctor) and to receive payments that include a percentage of your gross average weekly wage.
 The exact percentage depends on whether the injury is fatal, permanent or temporary, or if it is partial or total.
-For temporary total disability (the most likely type with COVID-19), workers' compensation provides a 60% wage replacement, up to the current maximum of $1,431.66 per week.
+For temporary total disability (the most likely type with COVID-19), workers' compensation provides a 60% wage replacement, up to the current maximum.

 Am I covered?